Smart ways to get the most from this wonder product.

 But why not try swirling a little to your favourite tea, or mix with almond milk and cacao powder to make healthy hot cocoa?

-Manuka honey can be taken in a whole host of different ways, but which is the best for your health?
+You can take Manuka honey in many ways, but which is best for your health?

-There isn’t a specific time that you should take Manuka honey, as you can get the same benefits from it all day long.
+There isn’t a specific time you should take Manuka honey, as you can get the same benefits from it all day.

 However, anecdotal evidence suggests that consuming food on an empty stomach is best if you want it to reach your gut faster, but always check with a medical professional if you’re unsure of the best approach for you.6